daronphang/programming-resources/golang/functions.md

 errorf(12, "undefined: %s", "count")  // "Line 12: undefined: count"
 ```

-## Deferred Function Calls
+## Deferred function calls

-Defer statement is an ordinary function or method call prefixed by keyword defer.
-Function and argument expressions are evaluated when statement is executed, but actual call is deferred until the function that contains defer statement has finished, whether normally by executing a return statement or falling off the end, or abnormally by panicking.
+Defer statement is an ordinary function or method call prefixed by keyword defer. **Function and argument expressions are evaluated when statement is executed, but actual call is deferred until the function that contains defer statement has finished**, whether normally by executing a return statement or falling off the end, or abnormally by panicking.
 Any number of calls may be deferred; they are executed in the reverse order in which they were deferred i.e. deferred last, called first.

 Defer statement often used with paired operations like open/close, connect/disconnect, or lock/unlock to ensure all resources are released in all cases, no matter how complex the control flow.
 Right place for defer statement that release a resource is immediately after the resource has been successfully acquired.